 Once we've arrived at the park there is no fixed schedule that must be followed and no long distances to cover, so at all times you can concentrate on seeking the species that you most want to find, and you can set the pace.

 The places most people bird within both parks have no large hills so walking is generally easy.
-In Phu Khieo, we mostly walk on small roads while at Nam Nao we spend the majority of time on forest footpaths.
+In Phu Khieo, we mostly walk on small roads while at Nam Nao we spend much of the time on forest footpaths.
 The altitude (800-900 meters; 2625-2950 feet) climbs high enough to cool the climate, but not enough to affect your breathing.

 Our English-speaking tour guide will be with you at all times, but walks in the forest are led by local rangers, all of whom have years of experience at their particular parks.
 They're not as polished as professional birding guides, but they are intimately familiar with the local species' habits and habitats.

-The bungalows at Nam Nao are modern and comfortable; though far from fancy they're definitely above average for Thai national park lodging.
-They have hot water showers, electric kettles, and 24-hour electricity.
+The bungalows at Nam Nao are modern and comfortable, albeit with plenty of wear and tear.
+Though far from fancy they're definitely above average for Thai national park lodging.
+They have hot water showers, electric kettles, TVs, and 24-hour electricity.
 Beds are only singles.
-Two restaurants and some shops sell Thai and Isan food and basic supplies from early to late.
+Two restaurants and some shops sell Thai and Isan food and basic supplies.
 Mobile phone reception is widely available and you can connect to wi-fi at the visitor center.

 Facilities at Phu Khieo are much more basic.
-The main lodging is in old wooden rooms, many with shared squat-toilet bathrooms, thin mats on the floor instead of beds, no power outlets, and no locks on the doors, while all rooms have cold-water showers and electricity only from dark until 9pm.
+The main lodging is in old wooden rooms, many with shared squat-toilet bathrooms and thin mats on the floor instead of beds, while all rooms have cold-water showers and electricity only from dark until 9pm.
 You can use mobile phones, connect to wi-fi, and charge batteries during the day in the office.
 We usually have access to some slightly better rooms, but these can't be reserved until the day of our visit so we can't guarantee them.
 Some people prefer to camp at Phu Khieo rather than use the guestrooms, and gear can be hired, though we recommend bringing your own.
 The food here is delicious, though there is only one set menu available for each meal.

 Khon Kaen city, where most guests stay before and after their tours, has a full array of modern and comfortable hotels and resorts.
 We can make recommendations and/or bookings if you want.